The Construction Advantage

 Here’s the takeaway: If you retain control over safety conditions, any failure to act (what lawyers call an omission) is just as bad as directing a sub to engage in inherently dangerous work.
 A failure to act will be seen by the courts as “affirmatively contributing” to the resulting harm, and make you liable for any injury caused by your subcontractor.

-It’s important to note that the outcome of this case may have been different had it been decided in Maine.
-Maine does not have case law detailing a hiring party’s obligations to look after a subcontractor’s safety.
-However, when the issue eventually also arises, Maine courts will look to other states that have considered such issues for guidance, and Regalado will likely be high on the court’s reading list.
+It’s important to note that the outcome of this case may have been different had it been decided in ME.
+ME does not have case law detailing a hiring party’s obligations to look after a subcontractor’s safety.
+However, when the issue eventually also arises, ME courts will look to other states that have considered such issues for guidance, and Regalado will likely be high on the court’s reading list.

 Agency Principles Upheld by Pennsylvania Court in Response to General Contractor’s Prompt Payment Claim